 ICA will provide assistance with travel, accommodation, and basic living expenses to successful applicants from outside of the Philadelphia region.
-A maximum of 10 fellows are selected for each session.
-The application process is online only, and ran from January 31 until midnight GMT on March 29 2020.
+A maximum of 10 fellows were considered for each session.
+The application process was online only, and ran from January 31 until midnight GMT on March 29, 2020.

 About the Session

 For centuries, the infrastructure that props up today’s global production and market for art has been based on a business model that adheres to the fundamental principles and values of material gain and worth.
 Despite changes in the ways cultures and art have evolved during that same period, this infrastructure has essentially remained the same.

 What if a different type of infrastructure were to be envisioned?
 One that is as antithetical as David Hammons’s Concerto in Black and Blue (2002) was to the relationship and expectations between artist and commercial gallery and to the core purpose and intent of the business of art?
 What if that infrastructure were based on a cultural or creative model?
 Would it adhere to principles and values shaped by its care for humanity?